 - PSU - Hazleton

 - PSU – Worthington Scranton

 All components meet weekly on Thursday evenings at Wilkes University.
-We also have an additional group fitness session (1 hr) that meets on Wednesday morning.
+We also have an additional group fitness session (1 hr) that meets on Tuesday morning (6:00AM - 7:00AM).
 Students NOT attending Wilkes or Kings are not required to attend fitness training on Wednesday, but must complete an individual workout on their own time.

 We look forward to working with you to achieve your goal of becoming a commissioned officer in the world's greatest Air Force!